geddy/model/README.md

 ## Associations

-Model has very basic support for associations: including hasMany/belongsTo and hasOne/belongsTo.
+Model has basic support for associations: including hasMany/belongsTo and hasOne/belongsTo.
 For example, if you had a `User` model with a single `Profile`, and potentially many `Accounts`: